 Most the time, this is the one thing most of us need to change.
-You might find the RC1-G shows, for example, 120 degrees.
+You might find the RC1-Y shows, for example, 120 degrees.
 If you go out and look and your antenna, and with a compass it is actually pointing 108 degrees.
-Well, then you need 108-120 offset of -12 degrees.
-Zero degrees using the goto knob, is zero offset.
-A setting of 010 using the GOTO knob means +10 degrees.
+Well, then you need 108-120 offset of - 12 degrees.
+Zero degrees using the goto control, means zero offset.
+010 goto control means +10 degrees.
 But, in the above example we need minus, and you can get minus degree by a reading to the left of zero degrees.
-In other words, 350 is 10 degrees left of north (360 or zero degrees).
+In other words 350 is 10 degrees left of north (360 or zero degrees).
 So to get minus 12 we set the goto knob for 360-12 or 348 degrees.
 Then push the encoder knob.
 Pulse input rotors do not need overlap.

-A few notes about offset...when setting an offset, do not forget about your hard stops (i.e. 180 degrees for the Yaesu (left)).
+A few notes about offset...when setting an offset, do not forget about your hard stops (i.e. 181 degrees for the Ham series (left) and 180 degrees for the Yaesu (left)).
 So, you have 'offset' your display, let us say, 20 degrees plus.
 Well, the stop will now show up 20 degrees further at 201.
 Also, the rotor may seem to make wrong choices as to direction of turn, but it knows where the hard stops are, and will get you there.
 So, remember that using offset also 'offsets' your rotor stops and overlap areas as well.